mohamedbelhassen/Control20x4LcdDisplayUsingNamedPipes/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

-Note: You can add the following line toi the crontab using the (crontab -e) command to launch the controller at the starting of the Raspberry Pi
+Note: You can add the following line to the crontab using the (crontab -e) command to launch the controller at the starting of the Raspberry Pi

     @reboot   /<here type the full path to the folder containing the folder of the controller>/lcd_controller.py